Q: What the hell happened to you guys?

-A: If you’re asking this question, you’re probably 40 or older.
-Be aware that the majority of Americans under 20, and for that matter everybody else around the globe, are NOT on Facebook.
-Its problems are well documented.
-Think about it: if the government required you to sign over all your personal info including 24/7 GPS location along with photos of family, children, friends and friends’ children, plus your resume, your workplace, your political affiliation, your taste in movies, tv, music and books, the sports teams you root for AND all electronic communication with all your friends AND then tracked with you with face recognition technology too, there would be a FUCKING REVOLUTION.
+A: Let’s get real.
+You know about Big Data, right?
+The Surveillance State?
+You read George Orwell’s 1984, maybe, or you saw the movie?
+Facebook’s problems are well documented.
+Just think about it.
+If the government required you to sign over all your personal info including 24/7 GPS location along with photos of family, children, friends and friends’ children, plus your resume, your workplace, your political affiliation, your taste in movies, tv, music and books, the sports teams you root for, all electronic communication with all your friends AND then tracked with you with face recognition technology too, there would be a FUCKING REVOLUTION.
 But because it’s Facebook that’s doing it and not the government, that makes it somehow ok?

 And in case you were wondering, Facebook owns Instagram.